LHNCBC/lforms/form_definition.md

         * CNE - an answer list where the user is **not** permitted to enter something not on the list.
         * REAL - a number which might not be an integer
-        * INT - a integer
+        * INT - an integer
         * DT - a date field (with a calendar widget)
         * ST - a normal free-text string field
     * units - For numeric answer fields, this is an optional list for the units